top of page

 Our kitchen not much changed many years later.

-As I said earlier the top of our backyard boarded on Sunset Trail.
+As I said earlier the top of our backyard bordered on Sunset Trail.
 When they had built the Alvarado neighborhood they put trails between the houses on the first three levels.
 These trails became our adventure domain.
 We built forts in the vacant lot at one end and had the run of the back of the neighborhood without going out on the street.
 The view of the Bay Area and San Francisco from Sunset Trail was spectacular.
 Particularly at night when “the city” was all lit up.

 One night in particular we all went up on the trail to watch this point of light move across the sky.
 That light was the Russian Sputnik, the first satellite to orbit the planet.
 In some ways I always felt it was better as a kid to live across the bay from San Francisco rather than in it.
 (I would later) You could always go into the city and experience its magic, but then you could come home where it was quiet.

 We remained in the Alvarado house until I graduated from High School.
-Many wonderful Christmases, family barbeques, basketball games and family road trips etc. Why we moved was a story that is still up ahead.
+Many wonderful Christmases, family barbecues, basketball games and family road trips etc. Why we moved was a story that is still up ahead.

 The Magic Kingdom.

 Everyone told him it was a big risk and he put a lot of his fortune on the line to build the first one in Anaheim CA. He promoted the building of the park and the opening on his Disney TV show.
 That’s where we saw it and begged our parents to take us.
 One of the good things about my Dad being a travel agent at the time was that he could get passes early.
 Disneyland opened in 1955 and we were there in 1956.
-I was eight.
+I was nine.

 I remember driving down the LA freeway thinking we were going to see the Disneyland Matterhorn rising majestically over the land.
 It looked so big on TV.
 When we finally saw the tip of it poking through the smog filled sky, it didn’t seem like much.
-Whatever disappointment I had however quickly disappeared as we entered the park.
+Whatever disappointment I felt however quickly disappeared as we entered the park.

 When Disneyland was built in Anaheim it was located in the middle of orange groves.
-As the popularity of the park took off, the area around Disneyland, which Disney didn’t own, turned into a motel nightmare.
+As the popularity of the park took off the area around Disneyland, which Disney didn’t own, turned into a motel nightmare.
 When Walt built the next one in Florida, he did not make that mistake again.
-He bought large tracts of land so that when you went to the park you would be driving for a ½ hour on Disney property before you ever got to the center.
+He bought large tracts of land so that when you went to the Florida park you would be driving for a ½ hour on Disney property before you ever got to the center.
 The Disney characters and vibe sunk in and later on I was lucky enough to shoot a TV show at Disney studios in Florida and run a division for Disney Interactive where I got to play with all the stuff of my childhood.
 It still takes me back to the first time.
 No matter how many times we went afterwards and took our kids as well, it was truly a magical place.

 Playing in My Room

-The old adage “go to your room” was not a punishment to me.
-My room, particularly through those dark days was my refuge.
-I created imaginary worlds that I inhabited and could spend hours just playing by myself.
-My sister Jane remarked later that during that period my room was off limits.
-It was dark and smelled like athletic socks, and an imaginary “not welcome” sign hung on the door.
-Our Dad made one little addition to our rooms.
+However, our Dad made one little addition to our rooms.
 He put an audio speaker in every bedroom including mine.
 Little did we know that his plan was to use it as a PA system.
 He had a microphone down stairs and would make “announcements.”
-The one I dreaded was on the weekends when I wanted to sleep in.
+The one I dreaded the most was on the weekends when I wanted to sleep in.
 I would hear the click of the speaker turning on and cringe.
 Usually some summons to do yard work.

 American Flyer